HELOC Loans

 What to expect after you check eligibility

 Squared Money operates as an introducer.
-When you check your eligibility through this site, you are not applying for a HELOC, receiving a quote, or committing to anything.
+When you check your eligibility, you are not applying for a HELOC, receiving a quote, or committing to anything.
 You are providing enough information for a specialist broker to assess whether your case is viable and whether a HELOC is the right structure for your situation.

 1